NatanSisoev/FeedForwardNeuralNetwork/results.md

 [RESULTS](TESTS/TEST_005/results.md)

-only with these three tags we have `1.115853` speedup, weird
+only with these three tags we have `5.471035` speedup, and total time `2.000039` including printing, pretty good

 going back to the for best tags found from [TEST_001](#test_001)